Stefan Dannö

 Stefan Kjell Dannö (born 10 February 1969) is a Swedish former international speedway rider who rode in the Speedway World Championship.
-He earned 5 caps for the Sweden national speedway team.
+He earned five caps for the Sweden national speedway team.

 Career

 Dannö rode for the Eastbourne Eagles in the British Speedway League and Indianerna in the Swedish Elite League when they were champions in 1990 and 1991.
 He was Swedish Champion in 2003.

 Family

-His brother Roland Dannö was also a speedway rider.
+Dannö's brother Roland was also a speedway rider.